NickIngels/WerkstukDevelopmentV/README.md

 ////////////////////////////////////////////////////////

-Run "docker-compose up --build" in your terminal (be sure to be in the api folder)
+Run "docker-compose up --build" in your terminal
+To run your tests run the 'npm test' command in your terminal (be sure to be in the api folder)

 Routes:
 1. create user (post)